Erlang-Enclave-Thesis/sgx-erlang-extension/README.md

 **We are still cleaning up this repostory for final deadline late June.**

 TODO: add further instructions/documentation in separate `documentation/` and final thesis once complete.
-Clean up Makefiles and add warning about specific hardcoded settings.

 # SGX-Erlang-extension